Who should apply?

 How flexible are the fields of study?

-The four areas are definitive academic disciplines that allow for a focus.
+The three areas are definitive academic disciplines that allow for a focus.
 For example, someone interested in apologetics would pursue study under systematic theology.
 This is not the same thing as a PhD in apologetics or philosophy – the focus will be biblical-theological content directed to the scholar’s concerns.

 What if I have degrees from one or more schools without regional accreditation?

 Accreditation ensures important standards of academic and institutional integrity.
 AGTS has the highest dual accreditation.
 We are accredited by the Association of Theological Schools (ATS) for our professional excellence and by the Higher Learning Commission (HLC), our regional agency that accredits private and public institutions in collaboration with the Department of Education in Washington, D.C.
 We recognize that there are other agencies and networks; but ATS and HLC demand the highest institutional standards.
 For future academic and professional work, such affirmation helps the student.
 In some cases, an unaccredited masters or doctoral degree (especially from outside the USA) may represent ability for advanced work and can be factored into the evaluation for admission; however, the basic accredited degrees must be in place.
 Special cases affecting non-USA students are evaluated on a case-by-case basis.

 Why do you demand Greek and Hebrew if my interest is theology?